MoutonBinoclard/Super-Python-Calculator/README.md

 A complete calculator for scoring tournament for Super Animal Royale.
 It supports solo, duo and squads, offer the possibilitie to export leaderboards and its highly customizable !

+Oh and before I forget, this code is not meant to manage the settings and the commands in a private game.
+If you want to do so, I'll recommend you to check Suchy's [Private Game Helper](https://github.com/Suchy499/PrivateGameHelper-for-Super-Animal-Royale)

 ## Want to run the code ?

 All the instruction have been moved to the [Wiki](https://github.com/MoutonBinoclard/Super-Python-Calculator/wiki).
 Please check it out for the installation and usage of the script.